Zhiqing-Xu/Reaction-Property-Prediction/README.md

 ## 🔍 Summary

-- The **molecule-level ECFP encoding** is employed in Chapter 4 for compound–protein interaction modeling.
-- The **atom-level substructure encoding** is used in Chapter 5 for reaction-conditioned sequence generation.

 Together, these strategies form a consistent compound representation backbone that enhances downstream prediction and generative tasks across the thesis.